 Provision of the following home maintenance & services: 1.
 House Painting 2.
 Cleaning 3.
 Varnishing 4.
 Electrical / Plumbing Works 5.
 Handyman Services 6.
 Interior Design & Renovation 7.
 Inspection Read more [...]

-Reliable Electricians in Singapore
+Best Electricians in Singapore

 An electrician is a tradesman specializing in electrical wiring of buildings, stationary machines, and related equipment.
 Electricians may be employed in the installation of new electrical components or the maintenance and repair of existing electrical infrastructure.
+You can check out the prices of normal electrical jobs in our home electrical works and repair cost guide.

 Electricians generally focus on either construction or maintenance, although many do both.
 They specialize in construction primarily install wiring systems into factories, businesses and new homes.